Judeo-Tat: Alphabet

-In the early 20th century Judeo-Tat used the Hebrew script.
-In the 1920s the Latin script was adapted for it; later it was written in Cyrillic.
+In the early 20th century, Judeo-Tat used the Hebrew script.
+In the 1920s, the Latin script was adapted for it; later it was written in Cyrillic.
 The use of the Hebrew alphabet has enjoyed renewed popularity.

 Influences and etymology

-Judeo-Tat is a Southwest Iranian language (as is modern Persian) and is much more closely related to modern Persian than most other Iranian languages of the Caucasus [e.g. Talysh, Ossetian, and Kurdish].
+Judeo-Tat is a Southwest Iranian language (as is modern Persian) and is much more closely related to (but not fully mutually intelligible with) modern Persian than most other Iranian languages of the Caucasus (for example: Talysh, Ossetian, and Kurdish).
 However, it also bears strong influence from other sources:

-Medieval Persian: Postpositions are used predominantly in lieu of prepositions e.g. modern Persian: باز او > Judeo-Tat æ uræ-voz "with him/her".
+Medieval Persian: Postpositions are used predominantly in lieu of prepositions, for example in modern Persian: باز او > Judeo-Tat æ uræ-voz "with him/her".